ndb796/Pytorch-Adversarial-Training-CIFAR/README.md

 #### 1. Basic Training

 * The basic training method adopts ResNet-18 architecture proposed by Kaiming He in [CVPR 2016](https://arxiv.org/pdf/1512.03385.pdf).
-    * But, the architecture in this repository uses input size to 32 X 32 for CIFAR-10 (original ResNet-18 is for ImageNet).
+    * But, the architecture in this repository uses 32 X 32 inputs for CIFAR-10 (original ResNet-18 is for ImageNet).
 <pre>
 python3 basic_training.py
 </pre>